NisreenAlshubaily/SSPNet_SPC2.0/README.md

 * Folds.txt: Describes the 5-fold user-independent split applied across all experiments, ensuring no speaker appears in more than one fold.
 * Binarization_Method.txt: Explains how binary labels were derived from rater scores using median thresholding, including both the main (all raters) and experimental (filtered raters) approaches.
 #### c.
 Feature_Extraction/:
-* Paralanguage/: eGeMAPSv02 (LLDs and Functionals), Wav2vec2 (Encoder and Transformer outputs), Whisper (Encoder output).
+* Paralanguage/: TVs, eGeMAPSv02 (LLDs and Functionals), Wav2vec2 (Encoder and Transformer outputs), Whisper (Encoder output).
 * Language/: Word2Vec and BERT embeddings.
 #### d.
 Transcription_Extraction/: Automatically generated French transcriptions using Google ASR, along with the corresponding scripts and source files.
 #### e.
 Metadata/: Speaker-level information (Speaker ID, Gender, Status), a mapping between the original and new human-readable Clip IDs, and a script for metadata analysis and visualization.